Mohad009/ML_Rihal_Codestacker_Challenge/README.md

 You should now see the Crime Map web application interface.

-## Troubleshooting

-- **Docker Not Running**: Ensure Docker is running on your device before executing the build scripts.
-- **Database Initialization**: If the application does not load, wait a few more minutes for the database to initialize, then refresh your browser.
-# Updated Troubleshooting Section

 Here's how you can update the troubleshooting section to include instructions for running the application locally if Docker does not work:

 ## Troubleshooting